raviqqe/lns-vrp/README.md

 ### Exact

-Note that those are currently equivalent to brute force unless you provide a cost calculator that may return infinity or proper lower bounds.
+Note that those are currently equivalent to a brute force one unless you provide a cost calculator that may return infinity or proper lower bounds.

 - Dynamic programming
 - Branch and bound